ietf-dmsc/Charter/dmsc-charter.md

  1).
 Use cases and scenarios: Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span across multiple domains such as automation, decision-making, and resource management.

  2).
-Technical architecture: Proposing a technical architecture for agent collaboration, including key functional components and interfaces.
+Infrastructure architecture: Proposing an infrastructure architecture for agent collaboration, including key functional components and interfaces.

  3).
 Collaboration mechanisms: Defining collaboration mechanisms such as agent registration, peer discovery, request routing, and coordination protocols that support efficient and secure inter-agent collaboration.

  4).
 Cross‑domain interoperability: Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms.

  5).
-Operations, Administration, and Maintenance (OAM): Addressing the management of agents in DMSC-based systems, including scalable operational and administrative protocols for monitoring, troubleshooting, and upgrading agents.
+Scalability and performance: Ensuring the solution scales to handle large numbers of agents and transactions, without compromising performance.

  6).
-Security and trust: Ensuring that the collaboration mechanisms uphold security and trustworthiness, particularly in open environments where agents of different types and from different providers may interact.
+Operations, Administration, and Maintenance (OAM): Addressing the management of agents in DMSC-based systems, including scalable operational and administrative protocols for monitoring, troubleshooting, and upgrading agents.

  7).
-Scalability and performance: Ensuring the solution scales to handle large numbers of agents and transactions, without compromising performance.
+Security and trust: Ensuring that the collaboration mechanisms uphold security and trustworthiness, particularly in open environments where agents of different types and from different providers may interact.

 ### **3. Out of Scope**